molnarlin/green_heaven_online_market/README.md

 - images from kaggle.com and Microsoft Copilot
 - thanks for w3school.com
 - thanks for RHS for the plant description and growing information
+- I used Antonio Melé: Django 5 By Example to create the blog app for this project